raghav-vaidya/raghav-vaidya/README.md

 [My LinkedIn](https://www.linkedin.com/in/raghav-vaidya/)

-But while you are here, look at some cool projects that I worked on!
+But while you are here, check out some cool projects that I worked on!